hyperspy/hyperspy/doc/user_guide/io.rst

 Extra loading arguments
 ^^^^^^^^^^^^^^^^^^^^^^^

-select_type: One of ('spectrum', 'image').
-If specified just selected type of data is returned. (default None)
+- `select_type` : One of ('spectrum', 'image').
+If specified just selected type of data is returned (default is None).

-index: index of dataset in bcf v2 files, which can hold few datasets (delaut 0)
+- `index` : index of dataset in bcf v2 files, which can hold few datasets (delaut 0)

-downsample: the downsample ratio of hyperspectral array (hight and width only), can be integer >=1, where '1' results in no downsampling (default 1).
+- `downsample` : the downsample ratio of hyperspectral array (hight and width only), can be integer >=1, where '1' results in no downsampling (default is 1).
 The underlying method of downsampling is unchangeable: sum.
 Differently than block_reduce from skimage.measure it is memory efficient (does not creates intermediate arrays, works inplace).

-cutoff_at_kV: if set (can be int of float >= 0) can be used either to crop or enlarge energy (or channels) range at max values. (default None)
+- `cutoff_at_kV` : if set (can be int of float >= 0) can be used either to crop or enlarge energy (or channels) range at max values (default is None).

 Example of loading reduced (downsampled, and with energy range cropped) "spectrum only" data from bcf (original shape: 80keV EDS range (4096 channels),